 However, it has the disadvantage that the movement is not tested for a long time and may be defective in the early generations.
 So it’s essential to research the moves you’re getting so you don’t get discouraged.
 Movement flaws usually don’t take long to show up on watch forums and blogs.

 A new Tissot watch typically costs around $500 to $1,000.
 However, the price may increase depending on the metal used or the mechanism used inside.
 Vintage used Tissot watches for sale on the second-hand market range in value from hundreds to thousands of dollars, depending on condition, material, and rarity.

 However, the secondary market offers excellent value for luxury products from many brands with mechanical movements.

 What is the value of Tissot watches?

-The value of a Tissot watch depends on factors such as the origin, rarity, condition, and material of the watch.
-Some vintage Tissot watches sell for hundreds of dollars, while others can cost thousands of dollars.
+The value of a Tissot watch depends on factors such as the watch’s origin, rarity, condition, and material.
+Some vintage Tissot watches sell for hundreds of dollars, while others cost thousands.

 Although the average retail value of a Tissot watch is around $1,000, there is a significant difference between a stainless steel part with a quartz movement and a sturdy 18k gold watch powered by a chronometer-certified mechanical caliber.

 Where are Tissot watches made?
 Are Tissot watches made in Switzerland?